First-order quantum-gravitational correction to Friedmannian cosmology from covariant, holomorphic spinfoam cosmology: Summary and Outlook

 Further studies of spinfoam models with quantum matter sources are necessary to describe realistic scenarios in quantum cosmology.
-Applying a semiclassical approximation scheme as presented here may lead to the determination of more precise theoretical limits for astrophysical quantities, like the Hubble parameter, for comparison with experiments and to an explanation of the concept of dark energy in terms of loop quantum gravity modifications.
-Also, it would be interesting to investigate potential connections of the semiclassical cosmological model, especially the fluid equivalence, to superfluid vacuum theories, an approach in theoretical physics and quantum mechanics, where the fundamental, physical vacuum is considered to be a superfluid.
+Applying a semiclassical approximation scheme as presented here may lead to the determination of more precise theoretical limits for astrophysical quantities, like the Hubble parameter, for comparisons with experiments and to an explanation of the concept of dark energy by means of loop quantum gravity modifications.
+Also, it would be interesting to investigate potential connections of the semiclassical cosmological model, especially the fluid equivalence, to superfluid vacuum theories, an approach in theoretical physics, where the vacuum is considered to be a superfluid.

-{\it Acknowledgments}
+\section{Acknowledgments}

-The author is grateful to Carlo Rovelli and Eugenio Bianchi for useful discussions and comments and to Katharina Proksch and Horst Fichtner for a careful reading of this paper.
+The author is grateful to Carlo Rovelli and Eugenio Bianchi for useful discussions and comments, and to Katharina Proksch and Horst Fichtner for a careful reading of this paper.
 This work was supported by a DFG Research Fellowship.